 Looking forward to the next five years, businesses will continue refining their digital strategies, emphasizing seamless adoption and usability.
-This article explores historical investment trends, outlines the challenges faced, and highlights how Userlane’s Digital Adoption Platform (DAP) can help businesses bridge the gap between software investment and effective user adoption.
+This article explores historical investment trends, outlines the challenges faced, and highlights how Userlane can help businesses close the distance between software investment and effective user adoption.

 The Past Five Years: Software Categories That Led Training and Adoption Investment